 Increase in serum creatinine to ≥1.5 times baseline, which is known or presumed to have occurred within the prior 7 days, or

 Urine volume <0.5 mL/kg/hour for 6 hours.

 The condition is often asymptomatic and only diagnosed by laboratory tests.
 General symptoms may include nausea and vomiting.
-Uremia and an altered mental status may occur, but these are more commonly seen in advanced AKI or in advanced chronic kidney disease.
+Uremia, including altered mental status, may occur but this is more commonly seen in advanced AKI or in advanced chronic kidney disease.